Fiddler46/Discord-testbot/README.md

 #### *Disclaimer:*

-This bot is not meant to replace your daily standups outright.
-It is more of a helper for your meetings.
-Instead of spending time going around asking the same questions everyday, time can be reserved for more important non-repetitive discussion and help.
+This bot is meant to help with your daily standups & keep a track of tasks accomplished.
+The bot could be triggered using commands which can be used to update the bot with the scrum(s) for that particular day.
+The scrums of every team member are stored in a database.

-### Initial Setup
+### Initial Setup [required only to run the server]

-[Click Here](https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot&permissions=355408) to add the bot to your server.
-You'll need to fill in `YOUR_CLIENT_ID` with your bots client id.
+[Click Here](https://discord.com/oauth2/authorize?client_id=BOTS_CLIENT_ID&scope=bot&permissions=355408) to add the bot to the discord server.
 > Note that the above requires you to have the **Manage Server** permission in this server

-The bot will then create an entry in the `MongoDB` database for the server, create the text channel `#daily-standups` and send an introduction.

 ### Commands
 > The prefix for this bot is `!`